Tag Archives: learning disabilities

 …no one else felt the uneasiness coil coldly down their spines.

-Paralyzed by a fear, forever tethered me to the fourth grade, I sat motionless at the front of the room.
-Feeling so small and fragile, a single breath could cause me to break, my mind whirled around the senseless humiliation.
+Paralyzed by fear, forever tethered to the fourth grade, I sat motionless at the front of the room.
+Feeling so small and fragile, a single breath could cause me to break.
+My mind whirled around the senseless humiliation.
 I tried to reach back to where I was before Mr. Fenton interrupted my work.
-Fingers of thought flicked through my memory trying to grasp at anything that had been there but my pounding heart pulled all threads from my grasp.
+Fingers of thought flicked through my memory trying to grasp at anything that had been there, but my pounding heart pulled all threads from my grasp.
 I had nothing.
 It was gone.

 I picked up my teacher’s heavy pen and lowered it again upon sight of my trembling hands.
 Did he really expect me to be able to explore the concept of blood in the play more deeply from his desk?